izderadicka/audioserve/README.md

 To install locally you need recent [Rust](https://www.rust-lang.org/en-US/install.html) and [NodeJS](https://nodejs.org/en/download/package-manager/) installed.

-CompileRust code (it has optional system dependencies to openssl,zlib, bz2lib).
-Optionaly you can compile with/without features (see below for details).

-    cargo build --release

-or if do not have correct version of libavformat around:
+Compile Rust code (it has optional system dependencies to openssl,zlib, bz2lib, and  libavformat, as you'll not have exact correct version of libavformat around, it's better to build required version statically into binary with `partially-static` feature, beacause otherwise you might see problems like segfaults):

     cargo build --release --features partially-static

+Optionaly you can compile with/without other features (see below for details).

 Build client in its directory (`cd client`):